 - To pay off estate taxes

-- To replace income to support family members in the event of an unexpected death
+- To replace income to support family members in the event of an unexpected, or accidental death

 - To help cover future expenses for your children, such as university tuition